Augmentedjs/presentation-table/README.md

 ### sortBy

-Sort the tabe by a key (sent via a UI Event)
+Sort the table by a key (sent via a UI Event)

 #### Parameters